Georgia Itinerary: 16 Stunning Places to Visit and Things to Do

 georgia tourist attractions Mestia

-Mestia and Ushguli are tow incredibly characteristic towns located in the Upper Svaneti region in the western part of the Greater Caucasus.
+Mestia and Ushguli are two incredibly characteristic towns located in the Upper Svaneti region in the western part of the Greater Caucasus.
 The Svaneti region is so unique that it has been listed as World Heritage by UNESCO.

-Inhabited by Svan people, this mountainous region features a peculiar culture and architecture.
+Inhabited by the Svan people, this mountainous region features a peculiar culture and architecture.
 The villages are dotted by the lushnukor towers, the traditional houses of the Svan people.
 On the ground floor, livestock is stored, while the family lives on the upper floor, reachable only by a wooden ladder.
 The ladder can be withdrawn inside the house in case of undesired visitors, making thus the dwelling very difficult to attack.

-Once out if the Museum, Mestia appears in a different light, almost as if a time machine not yet set up shows the Mestia of older times, superimposed on that of today, both as blurry as in a mirage.
+Once out of the Museum, Mestia appears in a different light, almost as if a time machine not yet set up shows the Mestia of older times, superimposed on that of today, both as blurry as in a mirage.

 Khaishi and Enguri Dam